upbound/universal-crossplane/CONTRIBUTING.md

 # Create the new release branch from the one on crossplane/crossplane.
 git checkout -b $RELEASE_BRANCH upstream/$RELEASE_BRANCH
-git submodule update --init
 git diff --exit-code && git reset --hard $RELEASE_TAG # or whatever version we are releasing

 # Push it to upbound/crossplane, creating the new release branch.
 git push upbound-upstream $RELEASE_BRANCH

-# Create/update the sync-upstream-master branch
+# Create/update the sync-upstream-main branch
-git checkout sync-upstream-master || git checkout -b sync-upstream-master
+git checkout sync-upstream-main || git checkout -b sync-upstream-main

-git reset --hard upbound-upstream/master git merge upstream/master
+git reset --hard upbound-upstream/main git merge upstream/main
 # Resolve conflicts, if any

-# Now we have the latest master branch + our changes in sync-upstream-master
+# Now we have the latest main branch + our changes in sync-upstream-main
 # branch.
 Take a diff of the two branches and apply it to the release branch.
 git checkout -b patch-$RELEASE_BRANCH $RELEASE_BRANCH
-git diff upstream/master upbound-upstream/master | git apply -3
+git diff upstream/main upbound-upstream/main | git apply -3
 # Resolve conflicts, if any
 # Ensure code builds and tests pass
 # go mod tidy